skywarth/annals-of-disco/literacy/lexicography.md

 ## Touché
 `[tou-che]`

 Great delivery, **appropriateness** of an argument/delivery.
+But there has to be some sort of wittiness to it.
 Also acknowledgement of a hit in fencing sport.

 It is something you can say when you get debunked, fooled, played.
 At least you'll go down in-style, *amirite* ?
+In some cases it is the grandfather of *noice*.

 French origin.